hashicorp/vagrant/website/source/docs/virtualbox/networking.html.md

 because those are the easiest to work with.
 In VirtualBox, since you can create multiple host-only networks, it is also possible to specify which host-only network you want the Vagrant VirtualBox provider to use for a given interface.
-To do this, use the `:name` symbol with the name of the host-only interface to use.
+To do this, use the `name` argument with the name of the host-only interface to use.

 ```ruby